 A pangolin wandered into Mr. Ngo Van Luu's garden.
 Photo: Provided by forest rangers

-A white-bellied ibis appeared in the garden of Mr. Ngo Tat Hung (residing in Khe Trung ward, Cam Le district).
+A white-bellied woodpecker appeared in Mr. Ngo Tat Hung's garden (residing in Khe Trung ward, Cam Le district).
 Mr. Hung captured it and handed it over to the authorities.